 You're still able to watch all the college football you want in the 2019 season without paying for cable TV — but you will need to pay for a standalone streaming service.
 The trick is to find a service that offers all the channels you want for a monthly price you're willing to pay.
 Here are your options, which no longer include Playstation Vue, as that service is shutting down.

-AT&T Now: The service formerly known as DirecTV Now includes ESPN, ESPN2, FS1 and (in most markets) local broadcast networks in its $50-a-month Plus package.
-ESPNU and the CBS Sports Network require you to jump up to the $70-a-month Max package.
+AT&T Now: The service formerly known as DirecTV Now includes ESPN, ESPN2, FS1 and (in most markets) local broadcast networks in its Plus package.
+The price of that package just went up from $50 a month to $65.
+ESPNU and the CBS Sports Network require you to jump up to the $80-a-month Max package.
 For conference-specific channels like the Big 10 and SEC networks, you'll need to pay $110 each month for AT&T Now's Choice service.View Deal

 Fubo.TV: The sports-centric Fubo.TV service would seem like an ideal choice to watch college football games, and for the most part, it is.
 The $55-a-month service includes all the local broadcast channels in most markets, plus FS1, the Big 10 Network, the Pac-12 Network, and CBS Sports Network.
 An $8.99-a-month Sports Plus add-on includes multiple Pac-12 and Fox Sports network feeds.
 But Fubo.TV doesn't offer ESPN or any of its affiliate channels.View Deal